 I am not the Buddha and I will sometimes have a small ice cream on hot summer days or a good pastry, but those exceptions are rare.
 I’m also not paranoid enough to hunt down every gram of sugar that may hide in salad dressing.
 Sometimes I will also make social exceptions because sometimes the right thing to do is to take the beer.
 Under most alcohol-based circumstances, prefer something like vodka and soda or whiskey and soda or red wine.
 Not every circumstance will be amenable to this strategy but many are.

-/u/Grimy_range’s post “The never ending shit tests I have experienced while losing weight” inspired this one.
-So did a lot of the conversations I’ve had with younger guys and gals at work.
+I’ve seen posts with titles like “The never ending shit tests I have experienced while losing weight,” and those posts inspire this one.
+So do the conversations I’ve had with younger guys and gals at work.
 I’ve never been a fattie but I have gotten lots of curious looks, questions, and sometimes outright shit for declining the never-ending donuts, bagels, and other food that most people relentlessly shovel into their gaping maws.
 I’ve also gotten a lot of shit for my love of biking, mostly again from car-based fatties.

 All around me I hear people complain about their weight and health.
 The foundation of both starts with the hand and mouth.
 Neglect the foundation and nothing else matters.
 Struggling with dating?
 Struggling with injuries?
 Food is part of what you likely need to change.